openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 .. note::

-   The NMI vector location is at index 15 of the machine trap vector table for both non-vectored CLINT mode and vectored CLINT mode (i.e. at {**mtvec[31:7]**, 5'hF, 2'b00}).
+   The NMI vector location is at index 15 of the machine trap vector table for vectored CLINT mode (i.e. at {**mtvec[31:7]**, 5'hF, 2'b00}).
-   The NMI vector location therefore does **not** match its exception code.
+   The NMI vector location therefore does **not** match its exception code as is otherwise the case for vectored CLINT mode.

 Nested Interrupt Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~